 Did you know?
 Minnesotans with a felony conviction DO NOT have the right to vote unless they have finished all parts of their sentence and that includes any probation, parole, or supervised release.
 To learn more check out our INFORMATION SHEET.

 Did you know?
-There is a bill at the MN House of Representatives that is stalled and has not been brought to a vote.
+There is a bill at the MN House of Representatives that is stalled.
 The goal of this bill is to restore the right to vote to individuals with a felony conviction who are no longer incarcerated (but are still on parole or probation).
 Help us get this to a vote!
 To view bill CLICK HERE.